nextflow-io/nextflow/docs/container.rst

 in the target compute environment.

 .. note::
-  When creating your container image to use with Nextflow, be aware that Nextflow runs a background process for each job in the target environment.
-Make sure ``bash`` and ``ps`` are installed in your image, along with other tools required for collecting metrics (See the list :ref:`here <trace-required-packages>`).
+  When creating your container image to use with Nextflow make sure it includes Bash (3.x or later) and ``ps`` are installed in your image, along with other tools required for collecting metrics (See the list :ref:`here <trace-required-packages>`).
+Also, Bash should be available on the `/bin/bash` path, it should be the container entry-point.

 .. _container-charliecloud: